Norway’s West: Fjords, Mountains, and Bergen

 Norway in a Nutshell

 In the village of Borgund is Norway's most-visited and one of its best-preserved stave churches.
-Borgund's church comes with one of this country's best stave-church history museums, which beautifully explains these icons of medieval Norway.
 Dating from around 1180, the interior features only a few later additions, including a 16th-century pulpit, 17th-century stone altar, painted decorations, and crossbeam reinforcements.
-It's about a 30-minute drive east of Lærdal, on the road to Oslo.
+Borgund's church also comes with one of the country's best stave-church history museums, which beautifully explains these icons of medieval Norway.
+The church is about a 30-minute drive east of Lærdal, on the road to Oslo.
 There's also a convenient bus connection from Flåm and Aurland.

-This humble but magical cluster of four centuries-old farms is about three miles from Flåm (easy for drivers; a decent walk or bike ride otherwise).
-It's perched high on a ridge, up a twisty gravel road midway between Flåm and Aurland.
-Laila Kvellestad runs this low-key sight, valiantly working to save and share traditional life as it was back when butter was the farmers' gold.
+This humble but magical cluster of four centuries-old farms is now a ghost village.
+It's about three miles from Flåm (easy for drivers; a decent walk or bike ride otherwise), up a twisty gravel road midway between Flåm and Aurland.
 Until 1919 the only road between Aurland and Flåm passed between this huddle of 27 buildings, high above the fjord.
 First settled in 1522, farmers lived here until the 1990s.

 The picturesque wooden hotel — and five generations of the Kvikne family — have welcomed tourists to Balestrand since the late 19th century.
 The hotel has two parts: a new wing, and the historic wooden section, with 25 older, classic rooms, and no elevator.
 All rooms come with balconies.
 The elegant Old World public spaces in the old section make you want to just sit there and sip tea all afternoon.
 Part of the Kviknes ritual is gorging on the store koldt bord buffet dinner — open to non-guests, and a nice way to soak in the hotel's old-time elegance without splurging on an overnight.

 Bergen's popular funicular climbs 1,000 feet in seven minutes to the top of Mount Fløyen for the best view of the town, surrounding islands, and fjords all the way to the west coast.
-The top is a popular picnic or pizza-to-go dinner spot, perfect for enjoying the sunset.
-The top is also the starting point for many peaceful hikes.
+The top is a popular picnic dinner spot, perfect for enjoying the sunset, as well as the starting point for many peaceful hikes.

 The tower and hall, sitting boldly out of place on the harbor just beyond Bryggen, are reminders of Bergen's importance as the first permanent capital of Norway.
-Håkon's Hall is the largest secular medieval building in Norway.
-Rosenkrantz Tower, the keep of a 13th-century castle, is today a stack of barren rooms connected by tight spiral staircases, with a good history exhibit on the top two floors and a commanding view from its rooftop.
-In the 16th century, the ruling Danish-Norwegian king enlarged the tower and trained its cannon on the German-merchant district, Bryggen, to remind the merchants of the importance of paying their taxes.
+Håkon's Hall was originally built as a banqueting hall in the 13th century.
+Rosenkrantz Tower, the keep of a 13th-century castle, has a good history exhibit on its top two floors and a commanding view from its rooftop.
+In the 16th century, the ruling Danish-Norwegian king enlarged the tower and trained its cannon on the German-merchant district to remind the merchants of the importance of paying their taxes.

 This little museum offers the best possible look inside the wooden houses that are Bergen's trademark.
 Its creaky old rooms offer a time-tunnel experience back to Bryggen's glory days.
 It's located in an atmospheric old merchant house furnished with dried fish, antique ropes, an old oxtail (used for wringing spilled cod-liver oil back into the bucket), sagging steps, and cupboard beds from the early 1700s.
 The place still feels eerily lived-in; neatly sorted desks with tidy ledgers seem to be waiting for the next workday to begin.